clj-lx/clj-pgqueue/README.md

 A Clojure library designed to use Postgres as a queue storage.
 Inspired by https://layerci.com/blog/postgres-is-the-answer/

+## How

+- There's a `jobs` table
+ - a trigger fires on `insert` and `update`, calling a function
+ - a function calls `pg_notify(channel, jobid)`

+- On the sql client:
+ - a thread is polling the channel through the connection's `getNotifications` method
+ - when a notification arrives, subscribers are notified

 ## Usage

 	(require '[clj-pgqueue.queue :as q])